Mount Cotton

 Table Chart PROFILE FAQ

-Mount Cotton features high concentrations of family households, with a median household size of 3.1 people
+Mount Cotton features high concentrations of family households, with a higher-than-average median household size

-Family households compose 89.9% of all households, including 54.6% couples with children, 26.2% couples without children, and 8.8% single parent families.
-Non-family households constitute the remaining 10.1%, with lone person households at 8.8% and group households comprising 1.2% of the total.
-The median household size is 3.1 people.
+Family households account for 89.9% of all households, including 54.6% couples with children, 26.2% couples without children, and 8.8% single parent families.
+Non-family households constitute the remaining 10.1%, with lone person households at 8.8% and group households comprising 1.2%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households